buildbot/botherders/policies/promotion.md

 Developers also have the strongest voice in setting direction for the project.

 To be given commit rights, a contributor should have an established history of well-constructed patches and be willing to make a long-term commitment to the project.
-Botheders make the final determination of who will be given commit rights, but the recommendation of any other developer is very persuasive.
+Botherders make the final determination of who will be given commit rights, but the recommendation of any other developer is very persuasive.

 Trac Admin
 ==========